 Cleaning this container before final disposal is the responsibility of the person disposing of the container.
-Cleaning before refilling is the responsibility of the refiller.
+Cleaning before refilling is the responsibility of the refiler.

-To clean the container before final disposal, empty the remaining contents from this container into application equipment or mix tank.
+To clean the container before final disposal, empty the remaining contents from this container into application equipment or mixtank.
 Fill the container about 10 percent full with water.
 Agitate vigorously or recirculate water with the pump for 2 minutes.
 Pour or pump rinsate into application equipment or rinsate collection system.
-Repeat this rinsing procedure two more times.]
-General: Consult federal state, or local disposal authorities for approved alternate procedures.
-Be sure that use of this product conforms to all application regulations.
+Repeat this rinsing procedure two more times.